prestonharberts/biblegateway-to-obsidian/README.md

 - Song of Songs editorial headers do not get added for some reason
 - Ezra 2 skips verses 3-35 for some reason.
 - Neh 7 Skips verses 40-42 for some reason.
-- Matthew 2:15
-- Matthew 2:18
-- Matthew 8:17
-- Matthew 12:21
-- Mark 13:6
-- Luke 8:10
-- John 15:25
-- Romans 1:17
-- Romans 4:8
-- Romans 9:29
-- 2 Corinthians 8:15
-- 1 Peter 3:12

 #### LSB specific changes

 - In Psalm 112, create two level 2 headings at before the first heading: Sin and Tav.
-Now, seperate the first half (the half before and including the semicolon) of the existing faulty heading to be under Sin, and the other half (the half after the semicolo) to be under Tav.
+Now, seperate the first half (the half before and including the semicolon) of the existing faulty heading to be under Sin, and the other half (the half after the semicolon) to be under Tav.
 - In Psalm 113, create two level 2 headings at before the first heading: Shin (make sure it is Shin and not Sin like the previous change we made) and Tav.
 Now, seperate the first half (the half before and including the semicolon) of the existing faulty heading to be under Shin, and the other half (the half after the semicolo) to be under Tav.

 ## Troubleshooting